Leura, Bellevue Hill

-Leura is a heritage-listed former residence and school boarding house and now residence at 24 Victoria Road, Bellevue Hill, Municipality of Woollahra, New South Wales, Australia.
+Leura is a heritage-listed former residence and school boarding house and now residence at 24 Victoria Road, Bellevue Hill, New South Wales, Australia.
 It was designed by Walter Liberty Vernon and Howard Joseland, and built during 1891.
 It is also known as Street House (Cranbrook School).
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The traditional owners of the land from South Head to Petersham were the Cadigal people.
 Following European occupation of Woollahra the Cadigal band disappeared from the area by about the middle of the 19th century.

 Bellevue Hill

 The name given to the suburb was taken from that given to the look-out area which later became Bellevue Park - named "Belle Vue" by Governor Macquarie as an alternative to the colloquial "Vinegar Hill" which Macquarie considered vulgar.
 The area was accessed by the Old South Head Road from 1811 and the New South Head Road from the 1830s.
 Victoria Road was formed by the Surveyor General, Sir Thomas Mitchell's survey of 1844.